Nemical/Website/README.md

 # Website
-A blacl & white design of a template for Night website
+A black & white design of a template for Night website